News

 January is miserable enough as it is.
 Post-Christmas, we’re low on money, low on energy, the weather’s grey and no one wants to make any plans.
 As we head into the final weekend of Jan, it’s got one more thing up its sleeve – large parts of the UK are set to get battered by a storm named Éowyn (pronounced ‘ay-oh-win’).

-Yellow severe weather warnings are in place throughout the country.
-Experts have called the incoming gale a ‘weather bomb’, which is when pressure inside a larger low-pressure system falls at a rapid rate over 24 hours, circling faster and faster, creating a violent winds strong enough to cause structural damage.
+Red, yellow and amber weather warnings are in place throughout the country.
+Experts have called the gale a ‘weather bomb’, which is when pressure inside a larger low-pressure system falls at a rapid rate over 24 hours, circling faster and faster, creating a violent winds strong enough to cause structural damage and danger to life.

-So, here’s everything we know about Storm Éowyn arriving this week.
+So, here’s everything we know about Storm Éowyn arriving this weekend.

 When will Storm Éowyn hit the UK?

-The Met Office has forecast that intense winds and heavy showers will arrive from Friday, January 24 and last into Saturday, January 25.
+The Met Office has forecast that intense winds and heavy showers will arrive from Friday, January 24.

 Where will Storm Éowyn hit?

-Severe weather warnings are in place for most of UK on Friday and Saturday.
+Severe weather warnings are in place for the entirety of the UK on Friday, Saturday and Sunday.
 Forecasters say Éowyn ‘could bring gusts in excess of 80mph on exposed coasts in Northern Ireland, northern England, northwestern Wales and western Scotland’.

 Weather warnings

-Severe ‘amber’ weather warnings have been upgraded to red warnings by the Met Office for Friday (January 24) from 6am to 9pm.
-The red warning covers Northern Ireland and parts of central and southern Scotland, including Edinburgh and Glasgow.
+From 6am to 9pm today (January 24), there are rare red weather warnings covering Northern Ireland and parts of central and southern Scotland, including Edinburgh and Glasgow.
 The Northern Ireland warning runs from 7am to 2pm, and the Scotland warning from 10am to 5pm.

 Travel disruption